The president is the highest-ranking executive officer responsible for overseeing the overall management and strategic direction of the company.

 A president can wear many hats depending on the size and structure of an organization.
 Depending on the roles of the other officers, the president of a company may play a vital part in developing the vision and overall direction of a business.
 They may directly or indirectly manage employees and ensure that projects are completed.

 Because this is a leadership position, the company president often has a lot of decision-making power.
 This can pertain to one area of the business or multiple areas.
-The president may oversee the financial aspects of the company and take an active role in growth and marketing strategies.
+For example, the president may oversee the financial aspects of the company and take an active role in growth and marketing strategies.

 Here are a few examples of duties and responsibilities that a president might have:

 The chief executive officer (CEO) is generally considered the highest-ranking officer in a company.
 The president is second in command.
-This is not always the case, depending on the structure of the company.
+That said, this is not always the case, depending on a company’s structure.

 In a corporate environment, CEOs often serve as members of the board of directors.
 The shareholders of a business elect the board of directors.
 This group usually consists of senior officers in management positions within the company and outside individuals who are not involved with the day-to-day operations of the business.
 The CEO is responsible for integrating policy and decisions from shareholders into actual company operations.
 This is one of the reasons the CEO is often the chairperson.